 4. Cradle to Cradle

-Each project is merely a temporary assemblage of material and energy resources, ultimately belonging to circular, closed-loop systems.
+Each project is a temporal assemblage of material and energy resources, ultimately belonging to perpetual closed-loop cycles.

 5. Loosely Coupled Systems

-Modularization affords resilience by enabling projects to continuously adapt and evolve through its lifespan.
+Modularization affords resilience by enabling adaptation to changing contexts and needs through the project lifespan.

 6. Evolution over Novelty

-Rather than continuously reinventing the wheel, design should be approached as a holistic accumulation of knowledge.
+Rather than reinventing wheels, design should be approached as a holistic accumulation of knowledge.
 If something works well, do it again, even better.

 7. Imagination over Knowledge